Tecumseh High School (New Carlisle, Ohio): Air Force Junior ROTC

 Wesley R. Williams, Staff Sergeant, United States Army, became the first alumnus of the school's JROTC program to be killed in combat on December 10, 2012.
 He died in Kandahar, Afghanistan, of wounds suffered when enemy forces attacked his unit with an improvised explosive device.
 He was assigned to the 1st Battalion, 38th Infantry Regiment, 4th Stryker Brigade Combat Team, 2nd Infantry Division, under control of the 7th Infantry Division, Joint Base Lewis-McChord, Washington.
 Williams was a member of the Tecumseh Class of 2005 and left behind a wife, a one-year-old daughter, and an unborn child.

 Marching Band

-Since 2009, the Tecumseh Marching Arrows have gone through three directors.
+Since 2009, the Tecumseh Marching Arrows have gone through four directors.

 Before the summer of 2012 Bryan Martin served as marching band director.

 From the fall 2012 season until the summer of 2014 Patrick Woods served as director of the marching band.
 The band qualified for OMEA State competition in 2012 and 2014.

-For the 2015 season Melissa Willardson became director.
+From the 2015 season until the end of the 2024 season, Melissa Willardson served as director.
 The band qualified for OMEA 2015, 2016, and 2019 State Marching Band competitions.

+For the 2025 season and on, Gwen Chappell became director for the marching band.